-The Haqqani network maintains close ties with al-Qaeda and the Taliban in Afghanistan.
-The network has been accused of orchestrating numerous cross-border attacks from its home base in North Waziristan, Pakistan.
+The Haqqani network is widely considered the Taliban’s most radical and violent branch but has operated independently from the broader Taliban.
+Among its activities, the network has been accused of orchestrating numerous cross-border attacks from its home base in North Waziristan, Pakistan.
 Among those attacks include the September 2011 siege at the U.S. Embassy in Kabul, the 2008 Serena Hotel attack in which seven were killed, and the 2017 truck bombing near the German embassy which killed 96.

 Haqqani served as the chief of operations for the Haqqani network and engaged in fundraising activities on behalf of the Taliban, helping to develop a complex international fundraising network.
 Haqqani’s key responsibilities were to operate front companies, such as construction firms and transport companies, that would support and fund the group’s operations in Pakistan.
 As chief of operations, Haqqani approved suicide bombings against U.S. forces.
 Additionally, Haqqani was the senior emissary to al-Qaeda’s leadership—where he was linked to the group’s military operations—and also served as a senior member who liaised with Pakistani intelligence.
 In 2002, Haqqani deployed men to reinforce al-Qaeda elements in Paktia Province, Afghanistan.